Sahampath/Discord-Channel-Mirror/README.md

 # Discord-Channel-Mirror
-You can mirror any discord server channel to another server channe without admin.
+You can mirror any discord server channel to another server channe without admin Permission.

+You need

+1. Your authorization code,
-You need to put your authorization code, mirror channel ID & webhook link.
+2. mirror channel ID
+3. webhook link.

 Run the script using "node app.js"